oleiade/reflections/README.md

 ### Fields

-`Fields` returns the list of structure field names so that you can access or modify them later.
+`Fields` returns the list of structure field names so that you can access or update them later.
 You can provide `Fields` with a struct or a pointer to a struct as the first argument.

 ```go
 s := MyStruct {